bcgov/jag-ecrc/src/eCRC_qaautomation/README.md

 ## `npm run webdriver-manager-start`

 Starts the selenium webdriver server in http://localhost:4444/wd/hub

-## `npm run protractor`
+## `npm run **test-suite**`

-Runs the protractor test.
+Runs the specified test suite declared in configuration.js and package.json.
+Below are some example commands:

+`npm run success` to run a single end to end test for a regular user.

+`npm run smoke` to run all of the end to end tests.

+`npm run regression` to run all tests.